-Apple’s iPad range tops the tablet market.
-Apple has sold well over 350 million of them worldwide and there are currently five different models to choose from.
-These tablets may be as close to perfection as you can get, but that doesn’t mean there aren’t flaws and potential issues to overcome.
-We’ve been digging around to unearth some common iPad problems and try to find workable solutions for them.
-Sometimes you need to go beyond a simple reset to get your iPad back on track.
+Apple’s iPad remains the best tablet on the market.
+Apple has sold well over 350 million worldwide, and there are currently five different models to choose from.
+While these tablets are certainly well-engineered pieces of digital machinery, they are not immune to a few snags and glitches.
+We’ve taken a look at some of the most prevalent iPad problems in an attempt to find workable solutions for them.
+Sometimes it will take more than a simple reset to get your iPad back in working order.

 You may find from time to time that your iPad screen freezes and remains unresponsive to your touch.
 It’s a common complaint at Apple’s support forum.
 The most likely culprit is a specific app, but it’s not always easy to identify which one.
 If it happens repeatedly, take note of what you have running and try uninstalling it to see if that solves the problem permanently.
 Whatever the cause, your immediate solutions to a frozen iPad screen are the same.